jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/11-DownloadPhotosToMobileApp.md

 ## 1. Installing Xamarin.Essentials NuGet Package

 Each platform has different rules around file storage, and different locations where files are stored.
-Handling the different cases for iOS, Android and UWP is complicated and involves some platform specific code (similar to how we implemented the authentication).
+Handling the different cases for iOS, Android and UWP is complicated and involves some platform specific code.

 To make life easier for Xamarin developers, Microsoft created a NuGet package called [Xamarin.Essentials](https://www.nuget.org/packages/Xamarin.Essentials) that provides cross-platform implementations of common platform-specific functionality including a helper to provide a storage location that works on all platforms.